“My City is a Battleground – Intersectionality and Urban Violence” | The CRC 1265’s 4th international conference

 This year’s theme followed up on the CRC’s interest in socio-spatial conflicts, looking at the way intersectional tensions accompany processes of urban spatial refiguration.
 Taking its inspiration from decades of research on social inequality, class struggles, migration, violence as well as from intersectional feminist work, the conference turned its attention to intersectional experiences of violence and the way conflicts manifest intersectionally in and through urban space.
 The location chosen for the conference also reflected its theme: The cultural center Oyoun “conceives, develops and implements artistic-cultural projects through decolonial, queer* feminist and migrant perspectives.”

-The relief of being able to meet again in person rather than digitally was also reflected in the program.
+The relief of being able to meet again in person rather than digitally was evident in the program.
 The conference followed a somewhat new format, enabling participants to stay together within the main lecture hall, rather than splitting up into smaller parallel session streams: The two days were filled with a series of lectures followed by questions and answer sessions throughout the day, with only one slot of parallel workshops midday splitting the attendants into smaller groups.
 Finally, each day was rounded off with a panel discussion.

 The CRC’s spokesperson Martina Löw provided the conference’s introductory talk, highlighting the way the CRC’s guiding concept of “the refiguration of spaces” conceives of spatial figures in corporeal terms, thereby embracing the importance of body-bound lived experiences and embodied agency.
 The relationship between embodied intersectionality and (urban) space is therefore a fundamental question for the CRC and interdisciplinary spatial research on the whole.
 Löw’s main theme of racialized and gendered bodies as targets of various forms of exclusion, victimization and violence accompanied us throughout the conference, with other multiple and overlaying dimensions of inequality, exclusion and violence spotlighted by the different talks.
 Featured speakers included Heidi Mirza, Carla Shedd, Nikki Jones, Ben Campkin, Shilpa Phadke, Edlyne Anugwom, Pierrette Hodagneu-Sotelo and Christy Kulz.
 Their themes covered various forms of violence affecting bodies carrying intersectional marks of the social world – ranging from police violence, to symbolic forms of violence inherent in discrimination, stereotyping and invisibilization, to violence implicated in processes of urban redevelopment.
 CRC principal investigators Angela Million and Ilse Helbrecht, speaking about youth people’s spatial knowledge and ageing in the city respectively, highlighted some of intersectional work done in the CRC 1265’s subprojects.